perama-v/address-appearance-index-specs/README.md

 *Division*: See [`AddressDivision`](#addressdivision).

 *Division identifier*: The hexadecimal characters that is common to all addresses in an [`AddressDivision`](#addressdivision).
 E.g., `0xa3`.

+*Manifest*: The [`IndexManifest`](#indexmanifest) that contains metadata about a particular instantiation of the index.
+Useful for obtaining and checking the index data.

 *Subset*: See [`AddressIndexSubset`](#addressindexsubset).